carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 > {: .solution}
 {: .challenge}

+> ## `numba.jit` is not a magical command to solve are your problems
+> Using numba to accelerate your code often outperforms other methods, but
+>  it is not always trivial to rewrite your code so that you can use numba with it.
+{: .callout}

 # The `threading` module
 We now build a queue/worker model.
 This is the basis of multi-threading applications in Python.
 At this point creating a parallel program is quite involved.
 After we've done this, we'll see ways to